 - Product Roundups on chips, condiments, and single-serve snacks and treats.

 - Category Spotlight: “What’s Hot and Cold in Cereal.”
 A look at how Americans’ eating habits are changing— particularly the way they eat breakfast—and what it means to the cereal category.

-- Buyers’ Picks: Retailers weigh in on which salty snacks are moving off the shelves.
+- Buyers’ Picks: Retailers weigh in on which alternative oils are moving off the shelves.